 There are two types of velocity: average and instantaneous.
 The first is calculated by dividing the distance covered by the time elapsed, while the instantaneous velocity corresponds to the limit when the time interval tends to zero.

 Units in the international system of units are meters per second (m/s), kilometers per hour (km/h), or miles per hour (mph).

-However, when a body rotates about an axis, the angular velocity ω appears.
-The angular velocity indicates the variation of the angular position in time.
+When a body rotates with respect to an axis, the angular velocity ω appears.
+Angular velocity indicates the variation of angular position over time.

-Rotating bodies have two types of velocity: angular, which indicates the variation of the angle, and tangential velocity, which is the linear speed with a direction tangent to the curvature at each moment.
+Rotating bodies have two types of speed: angular speed, which indicates the variation of the angle, and tangential speed, which is the linear speed with a tangent direction to the curvature at each moment.

 Velocity is defined as the change in the position of an object with respect to time.

 The formula for the average velocity of an object is: